DanielSchuette/DanielSchuette.github.io/_posts/2019-09-14-dynamic_programming_example.md

 <hr class="hr-light">

 [^1]: We won't even discuss computational complexity of *DP* algorithms in this post.
 Maybe in the future, another post will cover more advanced topics, though.
+[^2]: And zero-indexed, as in most programming languages.